openebs/website/docs/main/faqs/faqs.md

 The Local PV ZFS driver will set affinity on the PV to make the volume stick to the node so that pod gets scheduled to that node only where the volume is present.
 Now, the problem here is, when that node is not accesible due to some reason and we move the disks to a new node and import the pool there, the pods will not be scheduled to this node as k8s scheduler will be looking for that node only to schedule the pod.

 From release 1.7.0 of the Local PV ZFS, the driver has the ability to use the user defined affinity for creating the PV.
-While deploying the ZFS-LocalPV driver, first we should label all the nodes using the key `openebs.io/nodeid` with some unique value.
+While deploying the Local PV ZFS driver, first we should label all the nodes using the key `openebs.io/nodeid` with some unique value.
 ```
 $ kubectl label node node-1 openebs.io/nodeid=custom-value-1
 ```

-In the above command, we have labelled the node `node-1` using the key `openebs.io/nodeid` and the value we have used here is `custom-value-1`.
+In the above command, we have labeled the node `node-1` using the key `openebs.io/nodeid` and the value we have used here is `custom-value-1`.
 You can pick your own value, just make sure that the value is unique for all the nodes.
 We have to label all the nodes in the cluster with the unique value.
-For example, `node-2` and `node-3` can be labelled as below:
+For example, `node-2` and `node-3` can be labeled as below:

 ```
 $ kubectl label node node-2 openebs.io/nodeid=custom-value-2